-It is the policy of the DHA to adjust the amount of tenant-paid utilities or PHA consumption levels for tenant allowances in documented situations when a qualified family is entitled to the adjustments.
+It is the policy of the RHA to adjust the amount of tenant-paid utilities or PHA consumption levels for tenant allowances in documented situations when a qualified family is entitled to the adjustments.
 Such adjustments shall be made based on the qualification of the disabled individual's special need, and shall be no more than the difference of the usage of the reasonable cost of a reasonable increased consumption level for the additional required apparatus used to address the need.

-T. EXCESS UTILITY PAYMENTS
+T. EXCESS UTILITY PAYMENTS (Applicable to RHA)

-Residents in units where DHA pays the utilities will be charged for excess utilities if additional appliances or equipment are used in the unit when there is no checkmeter.
+Residents in units where RHA pays the utilities will be charged for excess utilities.
 When there is a checkmeter, if the tenant uses in excess of the consumption allowance, the tenant shall pay the excess.
 This charge shall be applied as specified in the lease.
 [24CFR 966.4(b)(2)] Residents that are paying flat rent and in units that are individually metered will be charged for the excess utilities used above the allowable level.